costa-group/forves/README.md

 the optimized one, as well as the initial stack size, and determines if they are equivalent, i.e., if they have the same semantic behavior.

-The artifact contains an Ubuntu Server 22.04 virtual machine with all the software alredy installed and configured.
+The source code of the checker, all the Coq proofs and the experiments can be found at https://github.com/costa-group/forves/tree/stack-only, as well as precompiled binaries for Linux.
+For convenience, the artifact contains an Ubuntu Server 22.04 virtual machine with all the software requirements alredy installed and configured to compile and run the checker and all the experiments.

 Virtual machine details:
 * Username: ubuntu